 Oman - Market OverviewOman - Market Overview

 The United States and the Sultanate of Oman share a strong bilateral relationship based on a joint commitment to the security, stability, and prosperity of the region.
-Oman is a regional actor as a member of the Arab League as well as the Gulf Cooperation Council (GCC), which includes Saudi Arabia, Kuwait, the United Arab Emirates, Qatar, and Bahrain.
-The government of Oman is a monarchy with a population of approximately 4.586 million (including about 2.1 million expatriates), ruled by Sultan Qaboos bin Said Al Said since 1970.
-During his nearly fifty years as Oman’s leader, Sultan Qaboos has transformed with the assistance of foreign investors a nation of subsistence farmers and fishermen with a total of six kilometers of paved road into a thriving state with modern infrastructure and continuing economic and social investment.
+Oman is a member of the Gulf Cooperation Council (GCC), which includes Saudi Arabia, Kuwait, the United Arab Emirates, Qatar, and Bahrain.
+The government of Oman is a monarchy with a population of approximately 4.6 million (including about 2.0 million expatriates), ruled by Sultan Qaboos bin Said Al-Said since 1970.
+Sultan Qaboos has transformed Oman from a feudal-like state of subsistence farmers and fishermen with a total of six kilometers of paved road into a nation with modern infrastructure and continuing economic and social investments.

-To reduce the size of the deficit, the Ministry of Finance has implemented an increase in the corporate tax rate from 12% to 15%, and eliminated several tax exemptions.
+To reduce the size of the deficit, in early 2017, the Ministry of Finance implemented an increase in the corporate tax rate from 12 percent to 15 percent and eliminated several tax exemptions.
 The Ministry of Finance also announced its intention to introduce a value-added tax (VAT) and new excise taxes, in concert with the Gulf Cooperation Council (GCC).
-The timeframe for implementation of these taxes has not been announced, but is widely expected that the VAT will be implemented sometime in 2019.
+The timeframe for implementation of these taxes has not been announced, but it is widely expected that the VAT will be implemented sometime in 2019.
 The government is also planning to raise funds to reduce the deficit by divesting stakes in as many as 11 state-owned firms via initial public offerings (IPO).
 The government intended to hold IPOs for the firms on various timelines during the course of 2018, but it is not clear whether this effort will remain on schedule.

 The decline in the oil price has underscored the need to accelerate economic diversification and to increase the role of the private sector.
 The government is working to diversify the Omani economy by encouraging foreign investment, implementing a robust strategy for small and medium enterprise (SME) development, conceiving anti-trust regulations, boosting industrialization, building modern infrastructure, and expanding privatization.
 Oman seeks foreign investment, especially in the industrial, food processing, logistics, information technology, tourism, healthcare, fisheries, and higher education sectors.
-The Government of Oman (GoO) has set a goal of 81% of GDP by 2020 for the non-oil sector, with the private sector representing 91% of the economy by that year.
-‘Tanfeedh,’ a national initiative for economic diversification, and its Implementation Support and Follow-up Unit (ISFU) has reported on projects that the government deems vital for its plans.
+The Government of Oman has set a goal of 81 percent of GDP by 2020 for the non-oil sector, with the private sector representing 91 percent of the economy by that year.
+‘Tanfeedh,’ a national initiative for economic diversification, and its Implementation Support and Follow-up Unit (ISFU) has reported on projects that the government deems vital for its development plans.

 To diversify its economy, Oman is revamping its ports infrastructure from Muscat to Duqm, Sohar and Salalah, to adapt them for tourism, but more importantly, to increase industrial production and exports and to exploit the country’s strategic location to create a hub for international shipping.
-Oman has allocated $10 billion to the Duqm Economic Free Zone and is seeking another $10bn in foreign investment by 2022.
-The Chinese state-run company Oman Wanfang has already pledged $ 370 million for roads, utilities and other infrastructure, and Chinese investors would also develop an automobile assembly plant and a 1-gigawatt solar power generation facility.
+Oman has allocated 10 billion U.S. dollars (USD) to the Duqm Economic Free Zone and is seeking another USD 10 billion in foreign investment by 2022.
+The Chinese state-run company Oman Wanfang has already pledged $ 370 million for roads, utilities and other infrastructure, and Chinese investors would also develop an automobile assembly plant and a one-gigawatt solar power generation facility.
 A joint venture agreement has been reached between Oman Oil Company, the government’s investment arm in the oil and gas sector and energy related projects, and Kuwait Petroleum International (KPI) to build the Duqm Refinery and Petrochemical Industries Company (DRPIC).

-According to the U.S. Census Bureau, in 2017, total U.S. exports to Oman decreased 24.4 percent, to $1.78 billion.
-U.S. imports of Omani goods increased 22.22 percent to $1.11 billion in 2016.
+According to the U.S. Census Bureau, in 2017, total U.S. exports to Oman increased 10 percent, to USD 1.99 billion.
+U.S. imports of Omani goods decreased 5 percent to USD 1.06 billion in 2017.
 Both Oman and the United States seek an expanded trade relationship and are working to leverage the FTA to that effect.
-The U.S.-Oman FTA removed most customs duties; the remainder will be phased out over the next few years.
+The U.S.-Oman FTA removed most customs duties; the remainder will be phased out by2019, ten years after the FTA came into effect.